-Your API key is the "password" used to authenticate the Conan client to Bintray, NOT your Bintray password.
-To get your API key, go to "Edit Your Profile" in your Bintray account and check the API Key section.
+Your API key is the "password" used to authenticate the Conan client to Artifactory, NOT your Artifatory password.
+To get your API key, go to "Set Me Up" and enter your account password.
+Your API key will appear on conan user command line listed on Set Me Up box: